Xmader/musescore-downloader/README.md

 ### Webmscore

 1. Open [Webmscore](https://librescore.github.io)
-> Optional: You can access the website offline by installing it as a PWA
+> Note: You can access the website offline by installing it as a PWA

 ## Building